 Norton Healthcare's faith history includes founding organizations and other faith communities: Episcopal Church, United Methodist Church, United Church of Christ, Presbyterian Church and Roman Catholic Church.

 All Norton KDH locations, including the Indiana hospital and all provider offices, are tobacco-free.
 This includes all parking lots, sidewalks and landscaped areas.
 Thank you for helping us maintain a clean and tobacco-free environment for all of our patients, guests and visitors.

 The inspiration of 12 local women became a reality when Drusilla Cravens, a wealthy widow, agreed to donate the house that was used as the first hospital on Aug.
 25, 1899.
-Since that time, King's Daughters' Health has grown into a regional healthcare facility, serving families from more than five counties.
-Formerly located in historic downtown Madison, KDH opened its new, hilltop campus in early 2013.
-Throughout this time, our mission has remained the same.
+In the century to follow, King's Daughters' Health grew into a regional healthcare facility, serving families from more than five counties.
+Formerly located in historic downtown Madison, King's Daughters' Health opened its new, hilltop campus in early 2013.

 1899: First hospital opened on August 25.

 1915: KDH moved to its former location (downtown location on Presbyterian Avenue).

 1937: Dr. Thomas and Martha J. Sanderson Addition opened.

 1984: Two floors added to Rinda Rains Wing.

 1992: KDH Rehabilitation Center opened on Madison's hilltop.

 1994: KDH Cancer Center opened.